dcarpintero/taxonomy-completion/README.md

 #### Computing Semantic Similarity

 The semantic similarity between corpora can now be trivially computed as the inner product of embeddings.
-In the following heat map each entry [x, y] is colored based on said embeddings product for '*title*' sentences [x] and [y].
+In the following heat map each entry [x, y] is colored based on said embeddings product for exemplary '*title*' sentences [x] and [y].

 <figure>
   <img style="margin: 0 auto; display: block;" src="https://cdn-uploads.huggingface.co/production/uploads/64a13b68b14ab77f9e3eb061/4djmELIe2LkZ8_Tofc91Q.png">